May722115/1/README.md

 **Starting Grid:**
 A Sudoku puzzle starts with some cells already filled in.
 These cells cannot be changed.
+Choose Level 1 for easy, Level 2 for medium and Level 3 for hard.

 **Rules:**
 Each row, column, and 3x3 subgrid must contain all the numbers from 1 to 9 without repetition.